-In terms of data center design, a Cisco ANM virtual appliance is interchangeable with the Cisco ANM for Red Hat Enterprise Linux.
+In terms of data center design, a Cisco ANM virtual appliance is interchangeable with Cisco ANM for RHEL.
 This interchangeability makes the appliance easy to deploy and scale; provides more efficient use of hardware resources; and eliminates the need to acquire, install, and maintain the operating system separately.

-The installation files for Cisco ANM Virtual Appliance for VMware are provided in the same package as those for Cisco ANM Server for Red Hat Enterprise Linux 32- and 64-bit solutions.
+The installation files for Cisco ANM Virtual Appliance for VMware are provided in the same package as those for Cisco ANM Server for RHEL 32- and 64-bit solutions.

-Table 2 lists the system requirements for Cisco ANM Virtual Appliance for VMware, and Table 3 lists the system requirements for Cisco ANM for Red Hat Enterprise Linux.
+Table 2 lists the system requirements for Cisco ANM Virtual Appliance for VMware, and Table 3 lists the system requirements for Cisco ANM for RHEL.